nicolasdao/google-cloud-bucket/README.md

 1. Have a Google Cloud Account.

-2. Have a bucket in that Google Account.

-3. Have a Service Account set up with the following 2 roles:
+2. Have a Service Account set up with the following 2 roles:
 	- `roles/storage.objectCreator`
 	- `roles/storage.objectAdmin` (only if you want to update access to object or create/delete buckets)
 	- `roles/storage.admin` (only if you want to update access to an entire bucket)

-4. Get the JSON keys file for that Service Account above
+3. Get the JSON keys file for that Service Account above

-5. Save that JSON key into a `service-account.json` file.
+4. Save that JSON key into a `service-account.json` file.
 Make sure it is located under a path that is accessible to your app (the root folder usually).

 ## Show Me The Code
 ### Basics